DosFox1/MacSCSI/MacSCSI Source Files/readme.txt

 S1410.c - also edited and correctly formatted, also compiles!
 MAKEFILE - as is, not used

-export from mini vmac mangled the files a bit - will sort out
+Formatting is a bit off, just open raw or download the files.